Meta Planning Technique and Process

 In this way, an elimination process is used that makes it possible to find a solution for the problem more quickly that is widely supported by the group.

-What else is the method used for?
+What else is the Meta Planning Technique used for?

 This brainstorming technique is suitable for several situations.
 Normally the group consists of fifty to several hundred members who are split up again.
 It can also be applied to smaller groups.